freebasic/fbfrog/readme.txt

 - #include stdio.h -> #include crt/stdio.bi, for some known default headers
   (or perhaps let presets do this)
 - CPP works too much like FB's PP (e.g. recursive expansion...)
-- #defines inside struct bodies should be moved to toplevel first, that's needed for the FB translation and may also affect symbol renaming
 - Emit list of renamed symbols at top of header
 - Add BOOLDEFINE to mark a macro as "returns a bool", so the C #define parser can set is_bool_context=TRUE when folding